-Home Electrical Safety: What You Need to Know to Identifying Live Wires
+Home Electrical Safety: A Guide to Identifying Live Wires

-Tips and Precautions to Identify Live Wires
+Tools and precautions to identify Live Wires

 How to recognize live wires

-Below are step-by step instructions to identify live wires:
+Below are step-by step instructions for identifying live wires:

 - Shut off the power supply to the circuit you’ll be working on.